KerbalColonies/KerbalColoniesCore/GameData/KerbalColonies/KCChangelog.md

+# v1.0.3
+- Fixed the auto colony display name which also caused an exception during the saving of the colony in the editor

 # v1.0.2
 - Reworked the storage facility to only show available resources
 - Added this changelog with minimal markdown support